|

 Examine the temporomandibular joint (TMJ) by cutting its capsule open.
 Identify the articular disk and the two articular compartments.
 What is the articular eminence?
 Consider the condylar movements at each compartment.
 Note the attachment of the upper head of the lateral pterygoid muscle to the disc and the lower head to the pterygoid fovea of the mandible.
 Now, completely remove the condyle and neck with the attached disc and lateral pterygoid muscle.
 Examine the disc and note its shape, thickness and attachment of the upper head.
 Examine the mandibular condyle, and note depth of of the mandibular fossa.
 If the maxillary artery courses deep to lateral pterygoid muscle, you will now be able to clean it fully.

-Trace the maxillary artery toward the pterygomaxillary fissure.
+Motion at the temporomandibular joint Trace the maxillary artery toward the pterygomaxillary fissure.
 Identify the middle meningeal, inferior alveolar, buccal, and muscular branches to masseter, temporalis, and medial and lateral pterygoid muscles.
 Remove the pterygoid plexus of veins and note the maxillary vein.

 Identify the lingual and inferior alveolar nerves and trace them toward the foramen ovale.
 Identify the auriculotemporal nerve passing medial to the mandibular fossa.
 Note the chorda tympani joining the lingual nerve from behind.
 What kind(s) of fibers does it carry?
 Identify other branches of the mandibular division of the trigeminal, a mixed motor and sensory nerve.
 Accompanying autonomic fibers?
 Otic ganglion?